-Throughout when we first introduce a new concept (a technical word or phrase) or make a conceptual point we use the bold red font.
+Throughout when we first introduce a new concept (a technical term or phrase) or make a conceptual point we use the bold red font.
 We use the bold blue to verbalise or emphasise an important idea.
+Two major topics are covered in this course, Elementary Algebra and Basic Calculus.

-Two major topics are covered in these Notes, Differentiation Calculus and Integral Calculus.
-You can understand this topic best if you first study the Notes on Elementary Algebra and Functions.
+Two major topics are covered in these Notes, Differential Calculus and Integral Calculus.
+You can understand these topics best if you first study the Notes on Elementary Algebra and Functions.
 Here is a concept map of Elementary Algebra.

-Below is a concept map of Basic Calculus.
-It is best to study it before studying any of the Calculus Lectures to understand where it is on the map.
-The more you see of the big picture the better you learn!
+Here is a concept map of Basic Calculus.
+It is best to study it before studying any of the Calculus Lectures to understand where they are on the map.
+The better you see the big picture the faster you learn!